Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

-In the [Supported use cases](#_Supported_Use_Cases) chapter a collection of use cases are provided which are expressed as UML sequence diagrams to show how to utilize the OPTIGA™ enabler components ([Enabler APIs](#enabler-apis)) to achieve the target functionality of the solution.
-This chapter is intended to maintain a well understanding of the OPTIGA™ eco system components particular for system integrators who like to integrate the OPTIGA™ with their solution.
+In the [Supported use cases](#_Supported_Use_Cases) chapter a collection of use cases are provided which are expressed as UML sequence diagrams to show how to utilize the OPTIGA™ Trust M enabler components ([Enabler APIs](#enabler-apis)) to achieve the target functionality of the solution.
+This chapter is intended to maintain a well understanding of the OPTIGA™ Trust M eco system components particular for system integrators who like to integrate the OPTIGA™ Trust M with their solution.

 ## Architecture Decomposition